Eta06/LockDown/README.md

 ## License

-LockDown is licensed under the [MIT License](https://github.com/Eta06/LockDown/LICENSE).
+LockDown is licensed under the [Apache License 2.0](https://github.com/Eta06/LockDown/LICENSE).
 You can find the license file [here](LICENSE).

 ## Contact